Breast Cancer Surgery / Mastectomy

-Breast cancer surgery is performed to remove one or both cancer affected breast.
+Breast cancer surgery / Mastectomy is performed to remove the cancer-affected breast.
 Breast cancer surgery is performed as a single procedure or in combination with other treatment methods such as chemotherapy, hormone therapy and radiation therapy.
-There are different surgical procedures performed depending on the size and stage of the cancer as part of breast cancer surgery and includes:
+There are different surgical procedures performed depending on the size and stage of the cancer that includes:

 Breast cancer surgery is recommended to treat various stages of breast cancer and includes:

 - Women with High Risk of Breast Cancer: Women with a strong family history of the disease condition are recommended to perform certain tests to understand the chances for the condition and perform mastectomy as an option to prevent breast cancer.
 They can choose for breast reconstruction surgery to replace the entire breast.

 - Noninvasive Breast Cancer: Women diagnosed with non invasive breast cancer can undergo lumpectomy.

 - Early-stage Breast Cancer: Breast cancer at early stages can be treated with lumpectomy or mastectomy with or without breast reconstruction.

 - Larger Breast Cancers and Locally Advanced Breast Cancers: Advanced stages of breast cancer are treated with mastectomy.

 - Recurrent Breast Cancer: Breast cancers that reoccur after preliminary treatments are removed with mastectomy.